Last Updated on September 24, 2022 by Editor

 SIP/TASTE: Winery @ La Grange

 This is a first – a vineyard tasting room with a resident ghost.
-This Casper, however, loves vino and if a new glass isn’t poured daily and set up on the fireplace mantle, “things happen.”
-Stuff is moved, internet connection gets fritzy, employees hear a non-existent piano playing.
+This Casper, however, loves vino, and if a new glass isn’t poured daily and set up on the fireplace mantle, “things happen.”
+Stuff is moved, the internet connection gets frizzy, and employees hear a non-existent piano playing.
 Those kind of things.

-Built in 1790, with rooms added in 1836, what now serves as tasting room, shop and event space was once a Civil War hospital.
+Built in 1790, with rooms added in 1836, what now serves as a tasting room, shop, and event space was once a Civil War hospital.

-Though LaGrange has been owned by a Chinese company since 2012, names of house wines hark back to the vineyard’s history.
+Names of house wines harken back to the vineyard’s history.
 Harrison House Red (named after Benoni Harrison, one of the former homeowners purported to be the oenophilic ghost) and General’s Battlefield Red (a special vintage was aged in barrels made of fallen White Oak – a prevalent wood during the Civil War), for example.

 SIP/TASTE: Potomac Point Winery